spudjo/Monster_Raising_Simulator/README.md

 # Monster_Raising_Simulator

-A monster raising simulator.
+A monster raising simulator based on Monster Rancher.
-Currently working on a basic slime creature.
+Currently working on slime creatures as a base for creature functions.

 Controls: